arope28/xentz-agent/INSTALL.md

    - For Linux: Downloads amd64, arm64, or armv7 based on your system

 3. **Installs to a standard location:**
+   - macOS: `/usr/local/bin/xentz-agent` (requires sudo during installation)
-   - macOS/Linux: `~/.local/bin/xentz-agent`
+   - Linux: `~/.local/bin/xentz-agent` (user-specific)
-   - Windows: `%LOCALAPPDATA%\xentz-agent\xentz-agent.exe`
+   - Windows: `%LOCALAPPDATA%\xentz-agent\xentz-agent.exe` (user-specific)

 4. **Provides next steps:**
    - Instructions to add to PATH (if needed)
-   - Commands to install restic
+   - Commands to install restic (if not already installed)
-   - Example install command
+   - Example install command with token-based enrollment

 ## Manual Installation